 We mean it both ways — our beloved golden retrievers Betsy and Rosa may be the first to greet you when you arrive.
-At The Betsy, we welcome dogs of all sizes — all we ask, so that we can properly welcome your four-legged companion and as a courtesy to our other guests, is that you tell us all about them when making your reservation.
+And at The Betsy, we welcome dogs of all sizes — all we ask, so that we can properly welcome your four-legged companion and as a courtesy to our other guests, is that you tell us all about them when making your reservation.
 That goes especially for dogs weighing over 40 pounds, who need special clearance during the reservation process.
-We add a one-time fee of $150, 50% of which goes to Miami Dade Animal Rescue and the SPCA in Zimbabwe, childhood home of one of The Betsy’s owners. (see Philanthropy & Responsibility).
+We add a one-time fee of $150, 50% of which goes to Miami-Dade Animal Rescue and the SPCA in Zimbabwe, the childhood home of one of The Betsy’s owners.

-And if pooch needs to unwind after a long trip, treat her to a couples massage like no other at The Betsy’s Outdoor Spa.
+And if pooch needs to unwind after a long trip, treat her to a couples’ massage like no other at The Betsy’s Spa.
 Alongside your procedure, your pup will enjoy a gentle massage followed by healthy nibbles.

 Beginning with Kate by Gerald Stern

 Beginning with Kate, a ten year old golden retriever